ecomunel/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-'The Data Scientist’s Toolbox' Course Project
+Repository for 'The Data Scientist’s Toolbox' Course on Coursera